HL7/fhir-exchange-routing-ig/input/pages/index.md

 - an intermediary accepts the request on the destination's behalf and then routes it--directly or through another intermediary--to the destination's system.

 The guide aims to support all RESTful FHIR interaction types (GET, POST, etc.) within this set of scenarios.

-- the originator directs its exchange to the intended destination's public FHIR service address
-- the originator is unaware that an intermediary will play a role in routing the request

 This implementation guide is intended be used in the United States.